The Folk of the Air (series): Plot

-The coronation takes place, but before Dain gets crowned it is sabotaged by Prince Balekin and Madoc, who kills him.
-Balekin can only be crowned by a member of the royal family, and in the ensuing scuffle multiple members of the family get killed.Leaving only Cardan of the Greenbriar line.
-Cardan hides, is found by Jude, and both of them evacuate the halls.
+The coronation takes place, but before Dain gets crowned, it is sabotaged by Prince Balekin and Madoc, who kills him.
+Balekin can only be crowned by a member of the royal family, but in the ensuing scuffle, multiple members of the family get killed, leaving only Cardan of the Greenbriar line.
+Cardan hides, is found by Jude and both of them evacuate the halls.
 Jude later places Cardan in the arrest of the Court of Shadows for 24 hours, and they both have an intimate conversation where they reveal their mutual desire for each other.

 Jude learns that her relationship with Locke was a foul played by Locke, and that Locke's true fiancee is actually Taryn.
-She later discovers that Liorope's son not only Locke, but Oak, who was seeded by Dain and is ergo a member of the Royal Family.
-Madoc, who had orchestrated the coup, had planned to crown Oak in order to rule as Regent.
-Jude plans to have Cardan crown Oak and rule as Regent herself, and Cardan agees to it, and swears allegiance to Jude for a year and a day,only because of how badly he didn't want to be crowned.
+She later discovers that Liriope is not only the mother of Locke but also the mother of Oak, who was seeded by Dain and is ergo a member of the royal Family.
+Prince Dain had ordered The Ghost to kill Liriope when she was pregnant with Oak, because of a prophecy claiming Dain will never be on the throne if the child is born.
+Madoc, who had orchestrated the coup, planned to crown Oak in order to rule as Regent.
+Jude plans to have Cardan crown Oak and rule as Regent herself.
+Cardan agrees to it and swears allegiance to Jude for a year and a day, only because of how badly he didn't want to be crowned.